 Beyond the horizon is a quiet piece of land

-tucked in the hills on the edge of nowhere
+tucked in the hils on the edge of nowhere

 and no electricity.

-A corral with a herd of sturdy mountain horses and sure-they're-gentled mules
+A corral of sturdy mountain horses and sure-they're-gentled mules

-A shed covered in footholds, conibears, and snares with stretched hides hanging like streamers inside.
+A rotting-wood shed covered in footholds, conibvears, and snares with stretched hides hanging like streamers from the beams

-The croon of Waylon and Willie and the boys whispers from the dream
+The beckoning croon of Waylon and Willie and the Boys

 The dream that is frozen

 Please sign the guestbook for Skyler by clicking here